 How the website is built to work on all browsers

 This website is built using code compliant with World Wide Web Consortium (W3C) standards for XHTML 1.0 and CSS 2.0.
+The pages display correctly with currently available Internet browsers such as Internet Explorer, Mozilla Firefox and Safari.

 The use of standard XHTML and CSS 2.0 code means that future versions of browsers will also display them correctly.